premkiran7/companies-that-hire-without-resumes/CodeJudge/CodeJudge.md

 ## Hiring Process

 Codejudge helps developers show off their skill by building a project and getting fast-tracked to jobs offers.
+- Get started with a 10-minute quiz
+- Solve a real world problem using the technology of your choice
+- Get your skill report and watch the job offers roll in

 ## Read More